- J.D., Wayne State University Law School, 1989, cum laude

 He is a member of Michigan Health and Hospital Association and American Health Lawyers Association (AHLA) including AHLA’s labor and employment section.
 He is also involved in several professional associations, including the Associated Builders and Contractors West Michigan Chapter and Kalamazoo Area Labor-Management Committee.
 Mr. Buday is past Chair of Miller Johnson’s Employment and Labor Relations Section and is past Administrative Member of the firm’s Kalamazoo office.

 David is named in “The Best Lawyers in America®” for employment law – management, health care law, labor law – management, and litigation – labor and employment.
-He has been named Best Lawyers “Kalamazoo Lawyer of the Year” three times: Employment Law – Management (2016); Litigation – Labor and Employment (2015); Employment Law – Management (2014).
+He has been named Best Lawyers “Kalamazoo Lawyer of the Year” five times: Employment Law – Management (2014, 2016, 2020 and 2024) and Litigation – Labor and Employment (2015).
 He is named a Michigan “Super Lawyer” for employment and labor.
+David has also been named as Fellow of the American Bar Foundation.